 Whether you’re an equestrian or not, a few of these horse myths and misconceptions might have shocked you!
 While we once had to rely on information passed down from previous generations, research is now available to prove and disprove things that we once thought to be true.
 So before spreading another myth, check your facts!

-- You may also want to read: Do Horses Need Salt?
+- Do Horses Need Salt?
 Are Mineral or Sand Blocks a Good Source?

 Featured Image Credit: Alexia Khruscheva, Shutterstock